PaschalKen/SeeFit/README.md

 This web app was developed using `SQLite` to store Hiit data.
 This is because SQLite is self-contained which means it requires minimal support from the operating system or external library.
 SQLite is fast, which can be attributed to the fact that it is a lightweight DBMS with simple operations and minimal design.
 - The database is created bt the `init()` function in the `hiitboard.js` when the server is ran.
 - The folder `migrations-sqlite` contains the file `001-initial.sql` which contains the script that create the database entities(tables), fields(columns), and inserts data for the default hiits.

+## Improvements

+- Removal of menu button; I had a menu section which had pages like `settings`, `favourites`, and `about`.
+    - I decided to replace the setiings page with theme icons since the only setting I was going to implement was theme.
+    - I replaced the favourites page with a dashboard page because I the users would be more concerned with viewing their records and progress than saving a hiit
+- Implementation of One-page app using screens: I initially had just one html file, index.html where I hid and displayed sections when needed.
+I decided to get rid of this because it was not scalable as the app become more complicated.

+## AI